lincbrain/trk_to_annotation/README.md

 # trk_to_annotation
-python script to convert trk files to precomputed annoation directory
+python script to convert trk files to precomputed annotation directory